The Adjust Mobile Measurement Glossary

 - SDK spoofing is harder to detect than fake installs generated by emulation or install farms.
 The installs appears to be legitimate; they may account for up to 80% of your installs on any given campaign.

-- SDK spoofing became a significant problem for mobile advertisers in 2017, as fraud schemes of this type have become more sophisticated and have moved from easily spotted attempts indicating a low understanding of URL structures to a more sophisticated use of device-based parameters.
+- SDK spoofing became a significant problem for mobile advertisers in 2017, as fraud schemes of this type have become more sophisticated and move from easily spotted attempts to a more sophisticated use of device-based parameters.

 The new SDK signature is made by combining an app’s secret - several fields that are unique to the app itself and are integrated into the SDK - with multiple other fields hashed and sent with the install request.
 Our backend verifies the traffic coming from the SDK through the signature, and if there’s a match we will accept the install.